 - RVU has regional accreditation from Higher Learning Commission (HLC)

 - RVUCOM is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association (AOA)

-- RVU’s Surgical Simulation Center is accredited by the American College of Surgeons (ACS), the only osteopathic medical school to receive this accreditation.
+- RVU’s Office of Simulation in Medicine and Surgery is accredited by the American College of Surgeons (ACS), the only osteopathic medical school to receive this accreditation.

 Rankings and Honors